mock-server/mockserver/README.md

     git clone https://github.com/jamesdbloom/mockservice.git

-Next build and run the project using either Maven or Gradle.
+Next build and run the project using either maven or gradle.

 **Maven**